-In all of these cases, the situation is exacerbated by rising nationalism.
+In each of these cases, the situation is exacerbated by rising Chinese nationalism.
 In the face of persistent economic challenges, nationalist themes are becoming an increasingly strong undercurrent and affecting policymaking.
 Although the nationalist phenomenon is not new, it is gaining force and complicating efforts to maintain regional stability.

 Governments may choose to exploit nationalism for domestic political purposes, but they also run the risk of being unable to control the genie that they have released.
-Nationalist rhetoric is mutually reinforcing, which makes countries less likely to back down than in the past.
+Nationalist rhetoric is mutually reinforcing, which makes countries less likely to back down.
 The increasing power that the Internet and social media provide to the populace, largely outside of government control, adds elements of unpredictability to future clashes.
-China's refusal to accept the 2016 Permanent Court of Arbitration findings (which were overwhelmingly in favor of the Philippines) despite both Chinese and Philippine accession to the U.N.
-Convention on the Law of the Sea (UNCLOS) is a partial reflection of such trends.
+China's refusal to accept the 2016 Permanent Court of Arbitration findings (which were overwhelmingly in favor of the Philippines) despite both Chinese and Philippine accession to UNCLOS is a partial reflection of such trends.

-In case of armed conflict between China and the Philippines or between China and Japan, either by intention or as a result of an accidental incident at sea, the U.S. could be required to exercise its treaty commitments.
-Escalation of a direct U.S.-China incident is also not unthinkable.
-Keeping an inadvertent incident from escalating into a broader military confrontation would be difficult.
-This is particularly true in the East and South China Seas, where naval as well as civilian law enforcement vessels from both China and the U.S. operate in what the U.S. considers to be international waters.
+In case of armed conflict between China and the Philippines or between China and Japan, either by intention or as a result of an accidental incident at sea, the U.S. could be required to exercise its treaty commitments.34 Escalation of a direct U.S.-China incident is also not unthinkable.
+Keeping an inadvertent incident from escalating into a broader military confrontation would be difficult, particularly in the East and South China Seas, where naval as well as civilian law enforcement vessels from both China and the U.S. operate in what the U.S. considers to be international waters.

 The most significant development in the South China Sea during the past three years has been Chinese reclamation and militarization of seven artificial islands or outposts.
 In 2015, President Xi promised President Barack Obama that China had no intention of militarizing the islands.
-In fact, however, as described by Admiral Harry Harris, Commander,

-U.S. Pacific Command, in his April 2017 posture statement to the Senate Committee on Armed Services:
+That pledge has never been honored.
+As described by Admiral Harry Harris, Commander, U.S. Pacific Command, in his April 2017 posture statement to the Senate Committee on Armed Services:

-China's military-specific construction in the Spratly islands includes the construction of 72 fighter aircraft hangars-which could support three fighter regiments and about ten larger hangars that could support larger airframes, such as bombers or special mission aircraft.
+China's military-specific construction in the Spratly islands includes the construction of 72 fighter aircraft hangars-which could support three fighter regimentsand about ten larger hangars that could support larger airframes, such as bombers or special mission aircraft.
 All of these hangars should be completed this year.
 During the initial phases of construction China emplaced tank farms, presumably for fuel and water, at Fiery Cross, Mischief and Subi reefs.
 These could support substantial numbers of personnel as well as deployed aircraft and/or ships.
 All seven outposts are armed with a large number of artillery and gun systems, ostensibly for defensive missions.
-The recent identification of buildings that appear to have been built specifically to house long-rang surface-to-air missiles is the latest indication China intends to deploy military systems to the Spratlys.29
+The recent identification of buildings that appear to have been built specifically to house long-range surfaceto-air missiles is the latest indication China intends to deploy military systems to the Spratlys.35